thomasbridge74/100-days-of-nautobot-archive/Day003_Hello_Jobs_Part_1/README.md

 Welcome to Day 3 of the `#100DaysOfNautobot` challenge!
 It is time to create some jobs for Retail-r-Us.

 For our first job, we will create a customary 'Hello World' type of job.
-It will be a small and limited Python script, but a fully funcaitonal Nautobot job.
+It will be a small and limited Python script, but a fully functional Nautobot job.
 This will help us to see how the pieces work together before we move on to more complex jobs.

 Ready?
 Let's begin!